Choosing the Best Water Fountain for Your Cats

 It's a common trope that cats hate water, yet just like every other living being, they need it to survive.
 While cats on a wet food diet get a large percentage of their hydration needs from their food, they still require a source of fresh water.

 What's often not considered are the needs of those who provide the water.
 Primarily, ease of use and ease of maintenance.
-You never want to find yourself in a situation where cleaning the water bowl is so much work you say to yourself, “I’ll do it tomorrow!”
+You never want to find yourself in a situation where cleaning the water bowl is so much work that you say to yourself, “I’ll do it tomorrow!”

-What Makes a Bad Cat Water Bowl?
+What Makes a Bad Cat Water Fountain?

-The best way to answer the question “What makes a bad cat water bowl?” is to examine several bowls we've used and experienced their shortcomings.
+The best way to answer the question “What makes a bad cat water bowl?” is to examine several bowls we've used and experience their shortcomings.
 We'll take a close look at three examples currently in our possession.

 Example 1 – Typical recirculating water bowl with a small reservoir and open bowl